1961 Detroit Lions season

 The 1961 Detroit Lions season was the 32nd season in franchise history.
 Detroit was runner-up in the Western conference at 8–5–1, then won a second Playoff Bowl game against the Philadelphia Eagles that was played in the Orange Bowl, 38–10.

+This was also the first season that the silhouetted blue lion logo appeared on the helmets.

 Regular season

+According to the team, a total of 39,501 season tickets were sold by the Lions for the 1961 campaign.
+The Lions played their home games in Briggs Stadium (Tiger Stadium), which had a regular listed seating capacity of 46,194, with an additional 7,000 bleacher seats for football to bring total capacity to 53,194.